openstack-archive/fuel-plugin-cinder-kaminario/doc/plugin guide/source/description.rst

 Overview of the Kaminario Cinder plugin
 =======================================

-The Kaminario cinder fuel plugin helps in configuring Kaminario iSCSI and FC cinder drivers for Kaminario K2 All-Flash arrays in Mirantis Fuel OpenStack setup.It allows to configure and scale multiple Kaminario backends.It installs the “krest” python library on cinder-volume node which is prerequisite for Kaminario iSCSI and FC cinder drivers.It allows to configure various cinder and Kaminario specific option.
+The Kaminario cinder fuel plugin helps configure Kaminario iSCSI and FC cinder drivers for Kaminario K2 All-Flash arrays in Mirantis Fuel OpenStack setup.It enables configuration of one or many Kaminario K2 backends.
+It installs the “krest” python library on cinder-volume node which is prerequisite for Kaminario iSCSI and FC cinder drivers.It enables configuration of various cinder and Kaminario specific options.

 Software prerequisites
 ----------------------